Education in Canada

-Education in Canada is for the most part provided publicly, and is funded and overseen by provincial, territorial and local governments.
+Education in Canada is for the most part provided publicly, funded and overseen by federal, provincial, and local governments.
 Education is within provincial jurisdiction and the curriculum is overseen by the province.
 Education in Canada is generally divided into primary education, followed by secondary education and post-secondary.
-Within the provinces under the ministry of education, there are district school boards administering the educational programs.
+Education in both English and French is available in most places across Canada.
+Canada has a large number of universities, almost all of which are publicly funded.
+Established in 1663, Université Laval is the oldest post-secondary institution in Canada.
+The largest university is the University of Toronto with over 85,000 students.
+Four universities are regularly ranked among the top 100 world-wide, namely University of Toronto, University of British Columbia, McGill University, and McMaster University, with a total of 18 universities ranked in the top 500 worldwide.